SkyV2X · Open Testbed Public · Section 3 · Surface No restrictions

 Radio access provisioning

 The provisioning queries inform a MEC application of the radio layer reachable from the local edge.
 Talaia serves real Uu unicast data from the SkyV2X testbed cell.
-MBMS and PC5 are declared mocks until the real sources land in a later phase.
+MBMS and PC5 are declared mocks until the real sources land.

 Listing 3.2-1 — Uu unicast provisioning